marimo-team/marimo/examples/README.md

 - 📦 `third_party/`: a showcase of how to use popular third-party packages in marimo
 - ✨ `misc/`: miscellenous topical examples

-> [!IMPORTANT] Want to contribute an example?
+> [!NOTE]
 > Submit a [pull request](https://github.com/marimo-team/marimo/pulls) to add
 > an example to our repo.
+All contributions are welcome! 🙏

 ## Running an example